 From System of Record to System of Context & Work

-Part 1 — The Argument
+Part 1: The Argument

 1.1 The Inversion

 For forty years, enterprise software was built on one architectural assumption: the human is the interface.
-Schemas, forms, role-based dashboards, per-seat pricing, configured rules — all of it derives from the assumption that knowledge work is humans typing structured intent into rows so other humans can query those rows later.
+Schemas, forms, role-based dashboards, per-seat pricing, configured rules.
+All of it derives from the assumption that knowledge work is humans typing structured intent into rows so other humans can query those rows later.
 The system of record (SoR) was, fundamentally, a database with a UI thick enough to keep the data clean.

 1.2 The Flywheel Architecture